Types of Car Insurance

 Myth: CTP covers other people’s cars.

 Fact: It covers you for medical bills in the event you injure or kill another person.
-It’s third party, not ‘third party property’.
+It’s a third party, not ‘third party property’.

 Myth: Car insurance doesn’t cover modified cars.